Promotion and Tenure Information Specific to College Laboratory Technicians

 With the approval of the new rank by the appointments committee, a job description is created and submitted to Human Resource Services and the university.
 If there is approval at this level, the process continues.
 However, if Human Resource Services or the university does not approve the job description, the process ends.

 All approvals are completed during the spring semester and the review of the personnel file begins at the onset of the following fall semester.
-The review phase of the process starts in the department with the College Laboratory Technician Promotion Committee, which is composed of all tenured professors in the department.
-The committee reviews the promotion file, deliberates, and then votes on whether to recommend or not to recommend for promotion.
+The review phase of the process starts in the department with the College Laboratory Technician Promotion Committee, which is comprised of all tenured professors in the department.
+The committee reviews the promotion file, deliberates and then votes on whether to recommend or not to recommend for promotion.
 In non-academic departments, this step is completed by the area head.

-The second and third steps in the process are similar to the tenure process in that promotion candidates are also reviewed by the School Promotion and Tenure Review Committee (Subcommittee on Promotion and Tenure for CLTs in Non-Academic Departments) and the College-Wide Promotion and Tenure Committee.
+The second and third steps in the process are similar to the tenure process in that promotion candidates are also reviewed by the School Promotion and Tenure Review Committee (Subcommittee on Promotion and Tenure for CLTs in non-Academic Departments) and the College-wide Promotion and Tenure Committee.
 The difference is in the criteria used to evaluate the personnel file.

 All promotion files and prior votes are forwarded to the president, who makes the final determination on which candidates will be recommended to the CUNY Board of Trustees for promotion.